Estate Planning in the Philippines

 Check out these great deals!

-The Conjugal Property of Gains
+The Conjugal Partnership of Gains

 A marriage contract is a very powerful contract and the law subjugates itself unto the marriage contract.